 *In some programs, the timing and structure of living expense support may vary from this pattern.

-The initial Notice of Financial Support assumes continuous enrollment as a full-time resident student.
+The initial Notice of Financial Support assumes continuous enrollment as a full-time resident student; students not enrolled are not eligible for GSAS financial aid programs.
 Students may find that their actual enrollment patterns necessitate adjustments to the timing of their funding.
 Students wishing to defer GSAS-administered funding indicate this in the GSAS Student Aid Portal during the annual financial aid acceptance process.
 The options for deferring financial support vary by type of aid; please refer to the applicable sections of the financial aid policy webpages for details.
 Students who are considering deferring financial support are strongly encouraged to contact their financial aid officers to review how such actions may impact their funding in future years.

 While funding packages vary by program, PhD students in the sciences typically receive full funding until they complete their programs of study.
 Contact your department administrator or financial aid officer for details.